| | | | |

 Cruise passengers on a water tour will often board shore tours directly from the adjacent dock.

-However, all other cruise ship passengers looking for things to do in Sitka Alaska from the cruise ship must take a free shuttle bus to the Visitor’s Center in the city center.
+However, all other cruise ship passengers must take a free shuttle bus to the Visitor’s Center in the city center.

-The free shuttle is luxury motorcoaches that leave from the cruise port to downtown Sitka.
-The five-mile ride takes about ten minutes.
-The shuttle busses drop you off at the Harrigan Centennial Hall, a multi-function venue.
+Luxury motorcoaches serve as your free shuttle and take you on a ten-minute ride directly from the cruise port to downtown Sitka, where you will be dropped off at the Harrigan Centennial Hall, a multi-function venue.

 You can’t miss the shuttles.
 There are signs everywhere.